[Retire Early]

 If you go shopping for a DFA-approved advisor, you'll find a wide range of fees for this service.
 DFA advisors follow two basic models in assessing their portfolio management fees; a fixed annual fee that more or less correlates to the amount of time the advisor spends on the account, or a percentage of the assets under management (AUM) where the annual fee increases with the growth in value even if the amount of time the advisor needs to devote to the account does not.
 There are also two versions of the AUM model; 1) a straight percentage of the total account value, and 2) a tiered fee structure where the first dollar in the account is assessed a higher fee than the last.
 The table below illustrates the difference.

-Table One.
+Table Three.
 Comparison of straight AUM vs. tiered AUM fees for a $2 million account.

 - AUM (Straight percentage) - AUM (Tiered)